-Staff recommends approval of the conditional use permit for a food truck at 328 Lincoln Street subject to the attached conditions of approval; it may be prudent to have discussion given the levels of concerns for pedestrian safety in this area and access of vehicles to the property.
+Staff recommends approval of this request.
+However, it may be prudent to have further discussion given the levels of concerns for pedestrian safety in this area.
 Modifications to the permit or conditions of approval may be considered if the Commission feels it is necessary.